FragHeadFred/GO-Helper/README.md

 # GO-Helper (v0.129)

 **GO-Helper** is a high-performance, lightweight Win32 utility designed specifically for the Lenovo Legion Go.
-It replaces heavy OEM software with a native C++ tool providing essential hardware controls, controller-to-mouse emulation, and system monitoringâ€”all within an ultra-lean **2.6MB memory footprint**.
+It replaces heavy OEM software with a native C++ tool providing essential hardware controls, controller-to-mouse emulation, and system monitoring all within an ultra-lean **2.6MB memory footprint**.

 ---